HR-Business-Partner

 Which HR specialty is the best choice for you?
 It depends on your career plans, skills, areas of interest, and previous job experience.

 An HR business partner job may be a better fit if you have a strong understanding of your chosen industry, excel in analytical and strategic thinking, and have an academic background in HR.
-If your interests lie in supporting professional development, teamwork, and fostering positive workplace culture, a people partner position might be a better fit.
+If your interests lie in supporting professional development, virtual teamwork, and fostering positive workplace culture, a people partner position might be a better fit.

 As the BLS points out, demand will increase across all HR specialties.
 However, companies may outsource some of the work to consulting firms, meaning that people with specialized skills in either area will be in higher demand than HR generalists.